biocore/oecophylla/doc/contributing.md

 Rules can be executed in their own environment, allowing tools with potentially conflicting dependences to execute in the workflow.

-In `oecophylla`, we are specifying the environment for a rule's execution with a line at the beginning of a shell execution block that executes the commands necessary to initialize that environment.
+In Oecophylla, we are specifying the environment for a rule's execution with a line at the beginning of a shell execution block that executes the commands necessary to initialize that environment.
 The necessary command is passed into the `params` object in the rule specification from the `config.yaml` file.